 Do you habitually experience bronchitis when you contract a cold? or maybe, laryngitis or tonsillitis?

-With every teaspoon of specific herbs and spices, you are choosing life-enhancing tastes and helping your body to keep inflammation at bay.
+With every teaspoon of healing herbs and spices, you are choosing life-enhancing tastes and helping your body to keep inflammation at bay.
+These ‘plant medicines’ contain ingredients which paint a specific ‘picture’ about how we can help to bring a situation ‘to balance’.

-Which of the following, below, do you already use often?
+Which of the following, below, do you have in your pantry?

 Explore some new tastes and sprinkle some of these powerful healing herbs and spices on your foods **